MichaelCrowcroft/michael-crowcroft/content/projects/bestmanpro.md

 # February 2024
 **V1 Launched**

 - Allow editing in the app UI
 - Allow users to download PDF
 - Created Tips/Blog section
 - Published first tips
 - Setup AI integration and speech generators
 - Setup payment processing

+Trialed SEM with launch, found that traffic could be delivered cheaply against exact match ‘best man speech’ terms, however traffic was low intent and did not convert.
+In fact no one even created a speech outline.

+Marketing will pivot towards affiliate marketing, SEO and some digital PR.